rincewound/mu-common/readme.md

 A bootloader framework for microcontrollers

 ## Features
-* Red/Green Deployments: Download a binary, check for consistency before actually installing to flash.
+- [x] Red/Green Deployments: Download a binary, check for consistency before actually installing to flash.
-* LZMA Decoding
-* Low RAM usage
+- [x] Low RAM usage
-* Salsa20 encrypted binaries
-* Download via UART if required
+- [x] Download via UART if required
+- [x] Mostly safe code (this is a bootloader - we need a bit of unsafe stuff.)
+- [ ] LZMA Decoding
+- [ ] Salsa20 encrypted binaries

+## Supports
+Ports are available for
+- [ ] STM32L4F401/Nucleo (Cortex M4)
+- [ ] nRF52810 (nordic DK/ Cortex M4)

 ## Concepts